Healthy Homes Assessment Wilton

 Draught Stopping Wilton

-There is no require to block off holes or gaps which are part of the construction.
-For instance, small gaps around windows and doors could be necessary to allow for movement of the structure as the household heats and cools, to allow them to be shut and opened, rather than being stuck.
-We will inspect every window and door during our Healthy Homes assessment of your rental property.
+You don’t require to block holes or gaps that are part of the building.
+For instance, small gaps around doors and windows could be necessary to allow movement of the building as the home heats and cools, so that they can still be closed and opened rather than sticking.
+We will examine the windows and doors during the Healthy Homes assessment of your rental property.

 draught stopping building inspections